testpress/testpress_docs/docs/server-api/Integration/exam-webhook.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 # Exam webhook

+## How To Enable Exam Webhook

+* In the Institute settings, locate the Exam webhook URL field and add the desired URL for the   webhook.
+* To test the webhook, use a URL generated from a webhook site like [Webhook site](https://webhook.site/)
+* The webhook will automatically post data to the provided URL when Exam attempts are started or completed.
 ## Data Posted To The Exam Webhook URL

-Below are the response parameters posted by Testpress to Institute when an attempt is completed.
+Below are the response parameters posted by Testpress to Institute when an attempt is started and completed.

 | Name                     | Type           | Description                                                                                             |
 | ------------------------ | -------------- | ------------------------------------------------------------------------------------------------------- |